dontfeedthecode/fairfaxify-api/README.md

  - `Line 22:` Change database name e.g. 'database'   => 'user_database',
  - `Line 23:` Change user name e.g. 'username'   => 'root',
  - `Line 24:` Change password e.g. 'password'   => 'abc123',

+###### Security

+If used in a production environment it is recommended that the application, modules and system folder be moved below web root and their respective paths changed in index.php.